 These goals provide the organizing structure for policies in City Plan.
 Achieving our goals will happen through a collective commitment to select and implement directions that consistently move the needle closer to where we desire to be.

-Figure 6: Relationship between the Nanaimo Doughnut and the Five City Goals part C policies
+Figure 6: image showing the relationship between the Nanaimo Doughnut and the Five City Goals